 (c) Third party data: We may receive data about you from publicly and commercially available sources as permitted by law.
 We may also receive data about you from third party social networking services, such as when you log in to our websites using your Facebook or Twitter account.

 (a) Fulfil purchase orders; deliver, activate, or verify products or services; make changes upon your request; and offer technical support.

 (b) Contact you; send you information about products and services that may be of interest; invite you to participate in Huawei promotions and market surveys; or send you marketing information with your explicit consent.
 If you don't want to receive such information, you can opt out at any time.

 (c) Inform you about operating system or application updates and install them.

-(d) Offer you a personalized user experience and personalized content and activate your after-sale services.
+(d) Offer you a personalised user experience and personalised content and activate your after-sale services.

 (e) Carry out internal audits, data analysis and research to improve our products and services.